-Revolving / Ramp-Up Period End Date
+Revolving / Ramp-Up Period End Date IVSS13 Date of first publication: 28 May 2020

 Q5.14.20 Which date should be entered if a securitisation has a ramp-up period followed by a revolving period?

 A5.14.20 In that case, this field should contain the end date of the latter period, i.e. the end date of the revolving period.